is a topic covered in the Johns Hopkins HIV Guide

 Official website of the Johns Hopkins Antibiotic (ABX), HIV, Diabetes, and Psychiatry Guides, powered by Unbound Medicine.
 Johns Hopkins Guide App for iOS, iPhone, iPad, and Android included.
 Explore these free sample topics:

 -- The first section of this topic is shown below --

-- Infects cuboidal & columnar epithelium leading to a vigorous inflammatory response.
+- Infects cuboidal and columnar epithelium leading to a vigorous inflammatory response

-- Non-amplified molecular testing, including EIA & DNA hybridization probes, may be used.
-Cervical & urethral swabs can be tested.
+- Non-amplified molecular testing, including EIA and DNA hybridization probes, may be used.
+Cervical and urethral swabs can be tested.

-- Nucleic acid amplification tests (NAATs) are the gold standard and may be performed on urethral swabs, cervical swabs, urine, & self-collected vaginal swabs; CDC recommends their use on rectal and pharyngeal swabs even though they are not FDA cleared for that indication
+- Nucleic acid amplification tests (NAATs) are the gold standard and may be performed on urethral swabs, cervical swabs, urine, self-collected vaginal swabs, and rectal and pharyngeal swabs (not FDA approved for rectal and pharyngeal, although excellent test performance).